7 Hidden Costs of Cheap Software Engineer Rates That Kill SaaS Exits

 4 Hidden Cost Security Vulnerabilities and Compliance Risks

-In HealthTech, security and compliance are absolutely critical.
-Inexperienced engineers can create serious flaws.
-That means data breaches, regulatory fines that can hit millions, and severe reputational damage.
-One single breach can kill an acquisition overnight.
-Your codebase just has to be acquisition-ready from a security standpoint.
-We make sure strong security practices are built in from day one, protecting your company's future.
-It's not something you can ever compromise on.
+In HealthTech, security and compliance are absolutely critical; they are non-negotiable foundations for trust and legal operation.
+Inexperienced engineers, or those not well-versed in industry-specific regulations, can inadvertently create serious flaws.
+This means potential data breaches, which in HealthTech, can trigger regulatory fines that can hit millions (e.g., HIPAA violations can lead to fines up to $1.5 million per violation category per year), severe reputational damage, and even criminal charges.
+One single breach can kill an acquisition overnight, as buyers conduct extensive security audits during due diligence.
+Your codebase just has to be acquisition-ready from a security and compliance standpoint, adhering to standards like HIPAA, GDPR, SOC 2, and ISO 27001.
+We make sure strong security practices are built in from day one, employing secure coding methodologies, regular vulnerability assessments, and robust access controls, protecting your company's future and ensuring it meets the stringent requirements of 2026.
+It's not something you can ever compromise on; it's the bedrock of your business.

 Key Takeaway